 Part 2 Risk Management The Company always went through the risk assessment, both internal and external business risks.
-The working group consisting of the Managing Director and assistant managing director Deputy Managing Director Managing Director related to the risk in each line of duty, and each division and department managers will analyze risk factors, as well as the control and follow-up action for risk administrative plans.
+The working group consisting of the Managing Director, Deputy Managing Director, and assistant Managing Director related to the risk in each line of duty, and each division and department managers will analyze risk factors, as well as the control and follow-up action for risk administrative plans.